-Similarly, it is likely that Otters occur along some of the watercourses of the study area although no evidence was recorded along watercourse sections in proximity to the line proposed route.
+Similarly, it is likely that otters occur along some of the watercourses of the study area.
+Evidence of otter, in the form of spraints, was recorded during a recent survey at Boleybeg Bridge.
+No further evidence was recorded along watercourse sections in proximity to the line proposed route.
 Pine Martins are known to occur in the study area and are likely to use conifer plantations (Mac Gowan 2008).

-There are a total of nine species of bat recorded as breeding in Ireland; of these six have been recorded from the 10 km squares of the study area (see Table 6.17).
-Bat species are offered strict protection under the Wildlife (Amendment) Act 2000.
+There are a total of nine species of bat recorded as breeding in Ireland; of these six have been recorded from the 10 km squares of the study area (see Table 8.17).
+Bat species are afforded strict protection under the Wildlife Acts.
 The most valuable foraging and commuting habitat that occur within the study area include areas of woodland, treelines, hedgerows, and watercourses.
 It can be assumed that there is considerable bat activity during the summer season throughout these habitats within the study area.
 Large mature trees and old buildings would provide suitable roost sites.